Snow and Ice Network

 Information collected through this project is completed by:

 - Monthly update of rainfall manual observer network

 - Extreme event mobilisation and post event analysis (supported by MBIE and electricity providers)

 - Citizen science for data collection during snow event

 The project is funded through the Strategic Science Investment Fund from the Ministry of Business, Innovation and Employment.
-It supports work currently carried out as part of New Zealand international obligation through World Meteorological Organisation (WMO) such as Global Cryosphere Watch (GCW) or the Solid Precipitation Intercomparison Experiment (SPICE), national project such as the Deep South National Challenge- Impact and Implication Programme- Frozen water and Hydrology projects (link to the projects), as well as NIWA lead project New Zealand Water Model- Hydro (link to the page); Downstream impact of climate change project; Near real time state of the snow resource; as well as verification of NIWA Numerical Weather Prediction model (NZCSM) at high elevation.
+It supports work currently carried out as part of: New Zealand's international obligation through the World Meteorological Organisation (WMO) such as Global Cryosphere Watch (GCW) or the Solid Precipitation Intercomparison Experiment (SPICE); national projects such as the Deep South National Science Challenge - Impact and Implication Programme - Frozen water and Hydrology projects, and NIWA-led project the New Zealand Water Model - Hydrology; downstream impact of climate change project; near real time state of the snow resource; as well as verification of NIWA Numerical Weather Prediction model (NZCSM) at high elevation.

 Download the NIWA Citizen Science Snow Depth App

 Citizen science projects allow members of the public to work on important scientific research.
 NIWA’s new Citizen Science App makes this easier than ever by enabling simple data entry for science surveys.

 The app is available for iOS and Android operating systems and can be downloaded from: